1.What is acupuncture?

 In 2009 the National Institute for Health and Clinical Excellence (NICE) recommended that acupuncture should be made available on the NHS, as a cost-effective short-term treatment for the management of early, persistent non-specific lower back pain, and 2012 for headache.

 9. What is Chinese herbal medicine?

 Chinese herbal medicine is a system of medicine which uses various remedies derived from plants, flowers, trees, roots to harmonize imbalances in the body and treat illness.
 Often five or more Chinese herbs are made up to make one formula.
 Formulas are usually made into decocted teas or made into powders or pills to be ingested.

 When prescribed by a ATCM certified herbal practitioner, Chinese herbal medicine is a safe, effective and natural way to treat a wide array of health-related conditions.

 10.How much does a visit cost?

-The initial visit is £90 and is 60-90 minutes in duration.
-It includes a full acupuncture treatment, medical history intake and a Chinese medicine consultation.
-All subsequent acupuncture treatments are £60 each and 45-60 minutes in duration.
-IVF-transfer-day Pre and Post acupuncture treatments (two specialty treatments) combined is £150.
-Please note that we also have discounted multi-visit packages or student observation sessions that offer significant rate reductions.
+In TJAcupuncutre Clinic, the cost of initial visit is £108-£128 and is 45-60 minutes in duration.
+It includes a medical history intake, consultation and basic acupuncture treatment.
+All subsequent acupuncture treatments are £68-£88 each and 25-35 minutes in duration.
+IVF-transfer-day Pre and Post acupuncture treatments (two specialty treatments) combined is £160.
+We also have discounted multi-visit packages or student observation sessions that offer a rate of reduction.
 Call for more information.